 If, after admission, it is determined that AIS is no longer possible to accommodate the applicant’s special educational needs, the school will recommend an alternative educational environment to the family and will provide transfer application documentation as needed.

-Communication of Policy.
-This policy is published on the school’s website, included in the parent handbook, and is readily available from the Admissions Office.
+Communication of Policy This policy is published on the school’s website, included in the parent handbook, and readily available from the Admissions Office.
 While every effort will be made to communicate updates to this policy to all AIS stakeholders, modifications may be made at any time without advanced notice.